 The illustrations are colorful and easily draw your child into the story.
 The story is about Jeremy Jacob, a little boy who on a beach outing with his family is approached by the captain of a pirate ship.
 Of course, his parents are busy and don’t notice the pirate.
 But Jeremy experiences one adventure after another in this funny, delightful story.

-Here’s my four suggested books for 4 years old boys.
+Here are my four suggested books for 4 years old boys.
 Do you have more book titles to add to this list?
 Share them with us over here!